sujaltv/ddpw/docs/src/quickstart/installation.rst

     This wrapper is released for all architectures but is tested only on Linux arch-64 and Apple SoC.

+This module is distributed on PyPI and Anaconda.

 With ``conda``
 ==============